-- The institution's programs meet the eligibility criteria as defined by federal, provincial and territorial legislation with respect to post-secondary education. - The institution be capable of appropriate administration of the student loan program and be accountable for this administration. - The institutions provide students with adequate consumer protection and information upon which to make informed choices about their post-secondary options.
-Designated educational institutions are expected to focus on student success, improve ways to retain students and ensure students improve their overall employability so they can repay their loans. - That the level of financial risk of designated institutions is monitored and addressed.
+- The institution's programs meet the eligibility criteria as defined by federal, provincial and territorial legislation with respect to post-secondary education. - The institution is capable of appropriate administration of the student loan program and is accountable for this administration. - The institution provides students with adequate consumer protection and information upon which to make informed choices about their post-secondary options.
+Designated educational institutions are expected to focus on student success, improve ways to retain students and ensure students improve their overall employability so they can repay their loans. - The level of financial risk of designated institutions is monitored and addressed.